 - Site safety: Construction sites that lack established safety rules and guidelines can be dangerous.
 Project managers actively minimize risk by creating efficient reporting systems and building positive safety culture on job sites.

 - Resource management: Many resources go into construction projects, including raw materials, equipment, expertise and experience.
 Project managers need to determine what resources the crew needs and how to allocate those resources to optimize progress.

 If you don’t have effective construction project management, you risk inflated costs, extended timelines and poor-quality work.
-When you have a qualified project manager on your team, you’ll eliminate these risks and improve your company’s competitiveness and agility.
+When you have a qualified project manager on your team, you’ll eliminate these with a proper risk management plan and improve your company’s competitiveness and agility.